How to Build Credit Quickly with Installment Loans

 Since you are taking on more debt, you will go through a period of time when your score dips; however, if you pay off the loan within the agreed upon time responsibly, then your credit will be far greater than prior to your consolidation.

 It’s vital to keep in mind that this method only works if you use the loan to retire existing debt as opposed to taking on more.
-Building your credit through an installment loan has the potential of saving you money and your credit score in the long run.
+Building your credit through installment loans has the potential of saving you money and your credit score in the long run.

 Where to Start